spapas/spapas.github.io/content/django-cbv-tutorial.rst

 -------------------------------------------------------

 Sometimes we want to have a ``CreateView`` with some fields already filled.
-I usually implement this by passing the proper parameters to the queryset and then using the following mixin to generate the form's initial data from it:
+I usually implement this by passing the proper parameters to the URL (i.e by calling it as /create_view?category_id=2) and then using the following mixin to override the ``FormMixin`` ``get_initial`` method in order to return the form's initial data from it:

 .. code-block:: python